 What to Serve with Pork Chops

 For this pork chops and gravy recipe, a starchy side is a must to soak up that yummy gravy.
-Mashed potatoes are a great option, as is a simple side of steamed rice.
-A green veggie like peas or green beans is another good choice.
+My roasted garlic mashed potatoes are a great option, as is a simple side of steamed rice.
+A green veggie like my quick and easy garlic butter green beans is another good choice.

 Recipe Tips and FAQs